 (But why does that box say 13+?
 If you want an interesting read, check out this post on BoardGameGeek which explains why many game publishers put 13+ on the box of games being marketed in the US to get around pricey toy testing regulations).

 Take the old playground game King of the Hill, add a dash of Yahtzee and a pinch of the old monster matinees and you’ve got King of Tokyo.

 Simple game mechanics plus well realized giant monsters theme makes for a quick and fun game.
 One which is surprisingly popular with adults at our local board gaming club events.
 Some reading is required for this one.
 There are upgrade cards which you can purchase during the game.
 Most of the cards are very simple, however, a few are quite wordy.
 We get around this by reading the cards out loud to the kids when they first get drawn.
 (This was also a great learn/practice to read incentive with my eldest.)

-Qwirkle doesn’t hold the interest of my four year old, but the older kid loves it and has been playing it for years.
+Qwirkle doesn’t hold the interest of my four-year-old, but the older kid loves it and has been playing it for years.
 Trying to find the best possible combinations to score the most points is fun and challenging.
+This is another one that can lead to surprisingly competitive play amongst adults.
 (I will never forget hearing one grown man call another a “Qwirkling jerkwad.”
 I still giggle just thinking about it.)

 This is a kids’ game.
 A silly dexterity based kids’ game in which you flipper mash (ala Hungry Hungry Hippos) and try and keep Looping Louie from knocking down your chickens.
 My kids love it and play it frequently on their own.